ggerganov/llama.cpp/README.md

   **Without docker**:

-  Firstly, you need to make sure you installed [Vulkan SDK](https://vulkan.lunarg.com/doc/view/latest/linux/getting_started_ubuntu.html)
+  Firstly, you need to make sure you have installed [Vulkan SDK](https://vulkan.lunarg.com/doc/view/latest/linux/getting_started_ubuntu.html)

   For example, on Ubuntu 22.04 (jammy), use the command below: